 - Regularly train employees on how to identify and report potential scams.

 - Enforce rules and regulations for data and file handling, whether manually or digitally.

 Vendor Verification Can Save the Day

-In a recent Entrepreneur article, Mark J. Kohler mentions the most important rules of filing 1099s.
-According to Kohler, businesses that have paid each vendor at least $600 in services must issue a 1099-MISC form.
+According to Mark J. Kohler, businesses that have paid each vendor at least $600 in services must issue a 1099-MISC form.
 Forgetting to submit one 1099-MISC form from a vendor can result in pricey penalties.
 According to Kohler, penalty fees can range from $30 to $100 per form.

 “Using this as a normal business practice will give you the vendor’s mailing information, Tax ID number and also require them to indicate if they are a corporation or not (saving you the headache of sending them a 1099 next year).”

 There’s no room for manual mistakes during the process—accuracy is key.
 To stay up to date on 1099-MISC forms, it’s suggested to keep up-to-date information from vendors.
 Some accounting systems have a service to help you identify which suppliers have received the 1099-MISC form, making it easier to manage without manual mistakes.
 Kohler also suggests obtaining a W-9 form from suppliers before purchasing goods or services as a best practice for business.
 All W-9 information including the Tax ID number should match using the IRS TIN Matching System as a source of verification.